jqwang2373/RLEQ/SWF/README.md

 # Social Welfare Function Leaderboard: When LLM Agents Allocate Social Welfare

 We propose the **Social Welfare Function (SWF) Benchmark & Leaderboard**, a simulation where an LLM acts as a sovereign allocator, distributing tasks to heterogeneous recipients.
+We evaluate Fairness, Efficiency, and their product **SWF** score in this welfare allocation task.

+We reveal three main points:
-We evaluate Fairness, Efficiency, and their product **SWF** score in this welfare allocation task, revealing that (i) general chat ability (Arena rank) is **misaligned** with welfare, (ii) LLMs tend to be utilitarian, and (iii) LLM's allocation perference are **steerable** via simple social-influence prompts.
+(i) general chat ability (Arena rank) is **misaligned** with welfare allocation capability;
+(ii) LLMs tend to be utilitarian, e.g., typically perfering collective efficiency while reducing individual fairness; and (iii) LLM's allocation perference are **steerable** via simple social-influence prompts.